CoWsysNoot/virtualWiFiinterface/README.md

 ## Description

-This is a Bash script designed for Linux systems to create virtual Wi-Fi interfaces from a physical Wi-Fi adapter and set the virtual interface into monitor mode.
+This is a Bash script designed for Linux systems to create virtual WiFi interfaces from a physical WiFi adapter and set the virtual interface into monitor mode.
 It also handles the necessary steps to ensure that conflicting processes (like `NetworkManager` and `wpa_supplicant`) do not interfere with the process.

-Name of virtual wifi interface are generated like wlan1 to virt_wlan10 , virt_wlan11 , virt_wlan12 etc.  (wlan2 to virt_wlan20 ...) .
+* Name of virtual wifi interface are generated like wlan1 to virt_wlan10 , virt_wlan11 , virt_wlan12 etc.  (wlan2 to virt_wlan20 ...) .
-Option "R. Remove all Virtual Wi-Fi interfaces"  do what it says, remove all Virtual devices that are made .
+* Option "R. Remove all Virtual Wi-Fi interfaces"  do what it says, remove all Virtual devices that are made .
-It runs "airmon-ng check kill" i needed it for my project that this script are used and i had issues while physical device are in managed mode .
+* Option "X" exit script.

 ### Scroll down to see pictures of bash script running.
 **************************************************************************************************************************************